formix/vlcplayer-node/README.md

 video (`BadWeather`) is displayed in the paused state, but you may not notice that since there is no sleep before the play command is called.
 Then the whole thing is played in that sequence:

-  1. The `BadWeather` video is played for 25 seconds.
+  1. The `BadWeather` video starts.
-  2. Activate the repeat mode for the video that is actually running.
+  2. Activate the repeat mode.
   3. Sleep 25 seconds.
 Since `BadWather` is only 20 seconds long, it will repeat and play for another 5 seconds.
   4. The `Tornado` video starts.
   5. Turn off video repetion.